-- redeployment within the school or college so that the individual does not have direct contact with the child or children concerned; - providing an assistant to be present when the individual has contact with children; - redeploying to alternative work in the school or college so the individual does not have unsupervised access to children; - moving the child or children to classes where they will not meet the member of staff, making it clear that this is not a punishment and parents have been consulted.
 These alternatives allow time for an informed decision regarding the suspension and possibly reduce the initial impact of the allegation.
 This will, however, depend upon the nature of the allegation.
 The case manager should consider the potential permanent professional reputational damage to employees that can result from suspension where an allegation is later found to be unsubstantiated or maliciously intended.
 If immediate suspension is considered necessary, the rationale and justification for such a course of action should be agreed and recorded by both the case manager and the designated officer(s).
 This should also include what alternatives to suspension have been considered and why they were rejected.
 Where it has been deemed appropriate to suspend the person, written confirmation should be dispatched within one working day, giving as much detail as appropriate for the reasons for the suspension.
 It is not acceptable for an employer to leave a person who has been suspended without any support.
 The person should be informed at the point of their suspension who their named contact is within the organisation and provided with their contact details.
 Children's social care services or the police cannot require the case manager to suspend a member of staff or a volunteer, although they should give appropriate weight to their advice.
 The power to suspend is vested in the governors of the school.
-However, where a strategy discussion or initial evaluation concludes that there should be enquiries by the children's social care services and/or an investigation by the police, the designated officer(s) should canvass police and children's social care services for views about whether the accused member of staff needs to be suspended from contact with children in order to inform the school or college consideration of suspension.
+However, where a strategy discussion or initial evaluation concludes that there should be enquiries by the children's social care services and/or an investigation by the police, the designated officer(s) should canvass police and children's social care services for views about whether the accused member of staff needs to be suspended from contact with children.
 Police involvement does not make it mandatory to suspend a member of staff; this decision should be taken on a case-by-case basis having undertaken a risk assessment.
 Any further action will be taken with in accordance with Part 4 of KCSiE and the School's employment procedures.
 The outcome of investigation of an allegation will record whether it is substantiated (sufficient evidence either to prove or disprove it), unsubstantiated (insufficient evidence either to prove or disprove it), false (sufficient evidence to disprove it) or malicious (sufficient evidence to disprove it and that there has been a deliberate act to deceive) or 'unfounded' (to reflect cases where there is no evidence or proper basis which supports the allegation being made).
 If it is established that the allegation is false, unsubstantiated or malicious, no details of the allegation will be retained on the individual's personnel records, and it will not be referred to in employer references.
 In all other circumstances, a written record will be made of the decision and retained on the individual's personnel file in accordance with DfE advice.
 If the allegation is made against a member of the boarding staff who is resident in a boarding house, it may be appropriate for the School to place the individual concerned in alternative accommodation away from children, particularly if that person is suspended.